kevinandris/MERN_Expanse_Tracker/README.md

 #   Things to improve:
     1) it is essential to installed all the necessary dependencies before start coding.
+    2) Pay attention more to the name of each class name so the code from css is working.
-    2) Do not be scared when errors occurs.
+    3) Do not be scared when errors occur please Kevinnnnn :).